-By Dr Sylviane Defres, University of Liverpool and reviewed by Bethany Facer, Clinical Sciences Centre, Aintree Hospital, Liverpool
+By Abdusshakur Muhammad Auwal, MBBS, MSc, National Institute of Health and Research, and Encephalitis International Academic Clinical Fellow and Dr Sylviane Defres, University of Liverpool and reviewed by Bethany Facer, Clinical Sciences Centre, Aintree Hospital, Liverpool

 What is neuroimaging?

 Neuroimaging is imaging of the brain.
 There are various types of brain imaging (scans) for example computed tomography (CT) and magnetic resonance imaging (MRI).
 These can be used to help diagnose a number of different medical illnesses.